Convexity in hierarchically hyperbolic spaces: Introduction

 In \cite{ACGH}, a different notion of contracting subset is considered, and it is shown that a subset of a geodesic metric space is {\sqc} if and only if the subset is \textit{sublinearly contracting}.
 Example \ref{ex:quasiconvex_not_contracting} demonstrates that our definition of contracting (Definition \ref{defn:contracting}) is strictly stronger than sublinear contracting, but the two notions agree in the setting of hierarchically hyperbolic spaces.
 Another key difference between our definition of contracting and that in \cite{ACGH} is that we do not require the contracting map $r \colon {X} \rightarrow Y$ to be the closest point projection, but allow for any coarsely Lipschitz retraction that has the contracting property.
 This has the advantage of turning contracting into a quasi-isometry invariant directly from the definition and is crucial in allowing us to utilize a naturally occurring retraction map in hierarchically hyperbolic spaces that is far more tractable than the closest point projection.

 The third notion of convexity considered is \emph{hierarchical quasiconvexity}, which is specific to hierarchically hyperbolic spaces.
-Introduced in \cite{BHS17b} by Behrstock-Hagen-Sisto, hierarchically quasiconvex subsets have played a central role in the study of hierarchically hyperbolic space \cite{BHS17b,BHSAsyDim,BHS17c}.
+Introduced in \cite{BHS17b} by Behrstock-Hagen-Sisto, hierarchically quasiconvex subsets have played a central role in the study of hierarchically hyperbolic space \cite{BHS17b,BHSAsyDim,BHS_HHS_Quasiflats}.
 Notably, a hierarchical quasiconvex subset of an HHS is itself an HHS.
-While {\sqc} subsets of a hierarchically hyperbolic space do not coincide exactly with hierarchically quasiconvex subsets, we classify precisely when the two concepts agree. {\SQC} subsets are exactly the hierarchically quasiconvex subsets that satisfy the \emph{orthogonal projection dichotomy} (Definition \ref{defn: orthogonal projection dichotomy}), which describes how the projections of a {\sqc} subset to each of the associated hyperbolic spaces must look.
+While hierarchically quasiconvex subsets are not always {\sqc}, we classify precisely when the two concepts agree. {\SQC} subsets are exactly the hierarchically quasiconvex subsets that satisfy the \emph{orthogonal projection dichotomy} (Definition \ref{defn: orthogonal projection dichotomy}), which describes how the projections of a {\sqc} subset to each of the associated hyperbolic spaces must look.

 \begin{thmi}[{\SQC} subsets are hierarchically hyperbolic] Let ${X}$ be a hierarchically hyperbolic space with the bounded domain dichotomy.
 A subset $Y \subseteq {X}$ is {\sqc} if and only if $Y$ is hierarchically quasiconvex and has the orthogonal projection dichotomy.
 In particular, if $Y\subseteq X$ is {\sqc}, then $Y$ is hierarchically hyperbolic. \end{thmi}